Gut microbes may contribute to depression in obesity

 His lab has long studied mice that are prone to developing obesity, diabetes and related metabolic diseases when given high-fat diets.

-Recently, the Joslin scientists gave the mice on a high-fat diet four classic lab animal behavioral tests, which are often employed in screening drugs for anxiety and depression.
+Recently, the Joslin scientists gave the mice on a high-fat diet four classic lab animal behavioural tests, which are often employed in screening drugs for anxiety and depression.
 In each case, mice on high-fat diet showed higher signs of anxiety and depression than mice on a regular diet.
-However, when the mice were given antibiotics with the high fat diet, their behaviors returned to normal.
+However, when the mice were given antibiotics with the high fat diet, their behaviours returned to normal.

 One of the ways the researchers showed this was an effect of the microbiome was by transferring gut bacteria from these experimental mice toto germ-free mice, who did not have any bacteria of their own.

-The animals who received bacteria from mice on a high-fat diet showed began to show increased levels of activity associated with anxiety and obsessive behavior.
+The animals who received bacteria from mice on a high-fat diet showed began to show increased levels of activity associated with anxiety and obsessive behaviour.

 The Joslin team went on to link the microbiome alterations to the production of certain neurotransmitters--the chemicals that transfer signals across the brain.